6 Dependent Random Choice

 Proof.
 First inject AR.
 We now inductively place the vertices B={y1,,yl}.
 Assume we have embedded y1,,yi into G. To embed yi+1, simply consider the N(yi+1).
 These have been embedded inside of R and thus have |V(H)| common neighbours.
 So there must be a choice for yi+1 that does not clash with the previous choices.

 Proof of Füredi.
-Given G, e(G)Cn21s, we choose C=2|H|, and want to show GH.
+We are given G with e(G)Cn21s.
+We choose C=2|H|, and will show GH.
 By lemma, enough to find a (s,|V(H)|)-rich set of size |A|.
 Let h=|V(H)| and t=s.
 Then

 (2Cn21s)tn2t1ns(hn)t(2C)sns(hn)s=(4h)shsh|A|